mukhamedyarov/prisoners-dilemma-workshop/PrisonersDilemma/README.md

 POST /api/game/start
 ```
 Creates a new game session for a player to join.
-Each player can participate only in one game.
+Each player(with unique player id) can participate only in one game.
 You cannot start another game with same playerId.

 **Request Body:**
 ```json